Frequently asked questions

 I have booked a hunt - what happens next?

 Make sure you have your required license and stamps.
 We do not sell licenses or stamps.
 Unless we tell you otherwise you should stay in Lubbock.
-Contact us at 214-704-5611 the day before your hunt.
+Contact us at 806-642-1885 the day before your hunt.
 We will not know where we will be meeting or at what time until the guides come in from the evening scouting.
-Typically we meet at an area convenience store or your motel 1.5 hours before legal shooting time but this varies depending on where we are hunting.
+Typically we meet at an area convenience store before the hunt.
 If you need breakfast, gas, etc do this before our meeting time.
 We schedule our meeting times as late as possible while still giving us enough time to get set up before the birds get there.
 Be on time and be ready to go.

 No alcohol may be consumed before or during a hunt.
 Alcohol is not permitted on the grounds we hunt on.
 We risk losing our lease if you even consume alcohol back at the trucks after the hunt.
 Save it until you get back to the motel or the restaurant.
 We do not provide food of any kind but many people like to bring snacks or a thermos of coffee.
 After the hunt we often all go eat at a local restaurant.